michelin/kafkactl/README.md

 - The `metadata.name` field must be part of your allowed ACLs.
 Visit your namespace's ACLs to understand which topics you are allowed to manage.
 - The validation of `spec` properties, and especially `spec.config` properties, depends on the topic validation rules associated with your namespace.
 - `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.
+- `metadata.tags` represents the list of tag on the topic inside a confluent cloud cluster.

 #### ACL